alexfernandez/inits/README.md

 each task runs when the previous one has finished
 (but only if it invoked the parameter callback without an error).

-This is of course if tasks do not finish in error.
+These guarantees only apply if tasks do not finish in error.
-In that case the process will try to shutdown, but if the error happens while shutting down
-`inits` will just exit.
+In that case the process will try to shutdown, but if the error happens while starting up or shutting down `inits` will just exit.

 If you notice any deviation from these behaviors,